 Happy Earth Day to everyone on the planet!
 Sadly, birds are in trouble.
-Sure, you see pigeons, geese and sparrows everywhere, but those birds have adapted to urban habitats.
+You see pigeons, geese and sparrows everywhere, but those birds have adapted to urban habitats.
 A great many birds, such as meadowlarks and orioles, require natural habitats.
 They are in danger from habitat destruction and the ever expanding range of humans.
 Studies by the National Audubon Society show that over 25 percent of American bird species are in serious decline.
 Earth Day is a great day to contemplate how you can help save our birds.
 Here are 10 easy things that you can do around the house to conserve our avian friends:

 For more ways on helping birds check out the book 101 Ways to Help Birds (available on Amazon) by Laura Erickson.
 Happy Earth Day.